jscad/OpenJSCAD.org/README.md

  *params* the set of parameters to use
  *source* the openjscad script we want to compile

-*generateOutput(outputFormat, ir)*
+*generateOutput(outputFormat, csgs)*
- generate output file from intermediate representation *outputFormat* the output file format
+generate output file from a CSG/CAG object or array of CSG/CAG objects *outputFormat* the output file format
- *ir* the openjscad intermediate representation object
+ *csgs* the CSG/CAG object or array of CSG/CAG objects

 ### Development